rrumale/python-fullstack-todolist/backend/backend.md

 In this lab,
 - You will build a Python/Flask Docker image.
-- you will deploy the Docker image to OKE.
+- You will deploy the Docker image to OKE.
-- then configure the API Gateway.
+- Configure the API Gateway.

 Estimated time: ~45 minutes.